aragon/aragon-wiki/docs/jobs/openings/frontend.md

 ### Responsibilities

-- Develop the frontend for Aragon Labs, Aragon Core app and aragonOS’s.
+- Develop the frontend for [Aragon Labs](https://blog.aragon.one/announcing-aragon-labs-a679693429ae), [Aragon Core](https://aragon.one/core) app and [aragonOS’ interfaces](https://aragon.one/os).
-- Work with our Design Lead to transport ideas and designs into modern, clean, and readable code.
+- Work with our Design Lead to transform ideas and designs into modern, clean, and readable code.
 - Research, develop, test and implement features on web applications built with modern technologies.
 - Collaborate with the product team to define new product features.